 Dark of the Moon

-It is part of the Virgil Flowers #1 series and is a This thriller is a hardcover edition that was published by Putnam Adult on October 2, 2007 and has 373 pages.
+It is part of the Virgil Flowers #1 series and is a thriller that was published by Putnam Adult on October 2, 2007 and has 373 pages.

 Explore it on Goodreads or Amazon.